 The Husband Scarf

-Size I crochet hook
+The size I crochet hook

 Worsted Weight Yarn (I used Lion Brand Heartland in Redwood)